ramyardaneshgar/NetworkServices/README.md

 * SMB and FTP are often exposed internally with weak configurations.
 * Telnet backdoors reflect risks in IoT or legacy embedded systems.
 * SUID escalation is a common red team technique for lateral movement and root access.

+6. Full port scanning is essential—many services hide on non-default ports.
+7. SMB share misconfigurations can leak credentials, private keys, or sensitive data.
+8. Telnet should be fully deprecated; it often opens up command injection vectors.
+9. Default FTP accounts remain a low-hanging fruit for attackers.
+10. SUID binaries must be regularly audited to avoid local privilege escalation vectors.